spica-engine/site/docs/content/pro/cloud-functions.md

 After these steps, the response time will be reduced by 90%.
 As an example, it will return 0.3 seconds if it returns 1.5 seconds before.

-## Worker Counts and Batching

-There are worker count limitations in managed Spica packages.
-If you enable batching, you should set the `batching deadline` very carefully.

-* Let's say you have 5 batching workers and you have 5 workers limitation, the next function execution will wait until one of the workers completes the process and kills itself.

-> To solve this problem, you can collect every function into 5 function files.
-Then you can enable batching for your all function files.

 ## Typescript vs Javascript

-1. In the javascript engine, you will NOT see any definition and type checks.
+1. In the javascript engine, you will NOT see any type definitions and checks.
 Therefore, we suggest you use the Typescript engine if you are planning to develop complex functions.

 2. Typescript engine will compile your function when you save it.
 To decrease the compilation time, it will use incremental compilation.
 In the first save, it will take a much longer time (like 4-5 seconds).
 But after the first save, it will save faster.
 We advise you to save an empty function in the Typescript engine first.